ge0ffr3ylau/past-work/README.md

-# My-Portfolio
+# My Portfolio

 Hi, My name is Geoffrey and I am looking for a job in a data analytic role!

-This repo mainly serves as a portoflio type of hub, where I uploaded a few programming works that I worked on before.
+This repo mainly serves as a portfolio type of hub, where I uploaded a few programming works that I worked on before.

-Knowing that my experience in programming is really scarce, I noticed that I need to take my initiative, and utilize the available resources in the web to prepare for any opportunities that arises in the future.
+Knowing that my experience in programming is really scarce, I now notice that I need to take more initiative, and utilize the available resources on the web to prepare for any opportunities that arises for me in the future.

-*With that in mind, the things I am working on right now are:*
+***With that in mind, the things I am working on right now are:***

 ## Leetcode

-**Working on my SQL and Python programming skills**
+**Working on my SQL and Python programming skills.**

 My first tenure after my gruadation was the role of a Fintech solutions consultant.
 The nature of the job doesn't require me to use any programming languages such as Python and SQL, but rather Microsoft Excel or proprietary cloud platform software.

 Hence when I am looking for a job that utilizes more on SQL and Python, I can only rely on the programming knowledge that I've got during my Bachelors.
-I did not actively seek for more programming opportunities outside of my learning curriculum at that time, nor did I know where to start gaining experience.
+I didn't actively seek for programming opportunities beyond my learning curriculum at that time, nor did I know where to start gaining experience from.

-Realizing that, I decided to continue develop my programming skills using Leetcode, where I am working on 3-4 coding exercises everyday.
-Currently I am focusing on SQL and Python, as I start learning these two programming languages during my bachelors, and most of the jobs that I'm looking mandates these two languages as well.
+Realizing that, I decided to continue developing my programming skills using Leetcode, where I am working on 3-4 coding exercises everyday.

+For now, I am focusing on SQL and Python, as I started learning them during my bachelors, and most of the jobs that I'm now looking for, mandates these two languages as well.

 By doing so, I hope I can slowly but surely accumulate more programming experience, and hopefully create a coding habit that I can keep for the foreseeable future.